How to Play Bocce Ball: Everything You Ever Wanted to Know

 If you play at a country club or bocce club, they may require you to wear the proper attire.
 Most places also require their patrons to cover their shoulders, meaning no tank tops.

-No matter where you play, it’s best to wear low, soft-heeled shoes.
+No matter where you play, wearing low, soft-heeled shoes is best.
 Bocce games can keep you on your feet for a long time.
-Therefore, you want to be sure to wear shoes that give you plenty of support.
+Therefore, you want to wear shoes that give you plenty of support.

 High heels are a big no-no, as they can tear up or puncture the court.